microsoft/WindowsAppSDK/docs/Coding-Guidelines/GettingStarted.md

 **NOTE:** Visual Studio 2022 doesn't include this SDK but will use it if installed on the machine.

 2. Visual Studio 2022 with...
-   a.
-Workloads
+   * Workloads
       * .NET desktop development
       * Desktop development with C++
       * Universal Windows Platform development
-   b.
-Individual components
+   * Individual components
       * .NET 6.0 Runtime (LTS)
       * .NET SDK
       * Git for Windows